CityOfPhiladelphia/ais/docs/APIUSAGE.md

     http://api.phila.gov/ais/v1/search/001S07-0144

-<a name="Owner"></a>**Owner** - retrieves addresses that have owner names matching the query.
+<a name="Owner"></a>**Owner** - is a resource which handles querys of owner names, retrieving addresses that have owner names matching the query.
 Queries are treated as substrings of owner names.
 You can search for multiple substrings by separating search terms by spaces:

       ` Request properties owned by anyone whose first or last name contains "Poe" ` http://api.phila.gov/ais/v1/owner/Poe